FUH22860/FUH22860/README.md

 # Hi, I'm a student named Andre! 👋
-- 🧠 I'm currently learning Java
+- 🧠 I'm currently learning C#

 - 💬 Ask me about anything you would like to know about me or my projects